flipbit/tokenizer/README.md

 }
 ```

 The coding required to extract the information in the above example is simple.
-First create:
+First create a simple class to hold all the information you'd like to extract from the source text:

 ```c#
 public class WhoisRecord